 In this paper, we have developed a quick and effective design method for sensitivity loop shaping in HDDs.
 The advantage of the proposed method is that we can arbitrarily shape the sensitivity curve in terms of a disturbance filter with guaranteed stability.
 In addition, the disturbance filter can suppress the disturbances at some specific frequencies without amplifying the neighboring disturbances.
-Experimental results have demonstrated that the proposed method can remarkably suppress the disturbances around the servo bandwidth and thus reduce the PES 3σ by 17% based on the nominal control system.
-Further, a comparative study has been performed to show the proposed filter's superiority over the existing PLPF and RF.
+Experimental results have demonstrated that the proposed method can remarkably suppress the disturbances around the servo bandwidth and thus reduce the PES 3σ by 17%.